Collinformatics/AudioTranscription/README.md

           pip install SpeechRecognition

-- If you want to deactivate the conda envrionment then enter the command:
+- Also: If you want to deactivate the conda envrionment then enter the command:

         conda deactivate